 What federal experts thought about the risks of BPA... before the new EPA study

-Scientists at the U.S. National Toxicology Program (NTP) posted this chart at Q & A about Bisphenol A, to summarize that agency's position on BPA safety.
+Scientists at the U.S. National Toxicology Program (NTP) posted a Q & A about Bisphenol A, and in 2010, NTP issued a fact sheet to summarize that agency's position on BPA safety.

 However, these positions were taken prior to publication of the new EPA finding that BPA probably does not mimic estrogen in people's bodies (Ryan BC et al. 2009), which might cause the NTP scientists to reclassify (downgrade) the potential risks of BPA.